takezoe/doctools/README.md

 ###code

-Display source code in the <pre>.
-It's highlighted by google-code-prettify.
+Display source code in the &lt;pre&gt;.
+It is highlighted by google-code-prettify.

 {{code
 content